-Kraninger followed Mulvaney's lead in abandoning existing work on overdraft fees, an abuse that cost American consumers \$11 billion last year.
+Kraninger followed Mulvaney's lead in abandoning existing work on overdraft fees, which cost American consumers \$17 billion last year, with \$11 billion going to big banks.
 Overdraft fees are out of proportion to the costs for banks and often lead to closed checking accounts, damaged credit scores, and loss of access to the banking system.
-Relief from overdraft fees is particularly essential during the pandemic.
+Relief from overdraft fees is particularly essential during the pandemic, as their costs skew heavily toward affecting Black and Brown communities.